joerick/joerick.me/_posts/2017-12-15-pyinstrument-20.md

 date: 2017-12-15 16:16:00
 categories: open-source
 description: >
-  Today I’m launching pyinstrument 2.0.
+  Today I’m launching Pyinstrument 2.0.
 This update brings a few improvements, mostly by changing the underlying technology.
 ---

-Today I’m launching pyinstrument 2.0.
+Today I’m launching Pyinstrument 2.0.
 Pyinstrument was my first open-source library to have widespread usage, so it’s very dear to my heart.

+---

+Pyinstrument tells you which sections of code are making your software slow.
+It does this by observing your program's execution and then presenting a report that highlights the slow parts.
+[Check it out on Github](https://github.com/joerick/pyinstrument).

+---

 This update brings a few improvements, mostly by changing the underlying technology.